 Includes the activity that cannot reasonably be severed from such activities

 Given the nature of Immediate Activities, the activity may commence without a permit.
-However, where it is necessary to carry out immediate activities requiring traffic control on traffic sensitive streets, where indicated on the ASD, promoters of such activities must contact the Permit Authority by telephone immediately, and in any case must apply to the Permit Authority within 2 hours of the activity starting.Immediate activities will be subject to relevant conditions
+However, where it is necessary to carry out immediate activities requiring traffic control on traffic sensitive streets, where indicated on the ASD, promoters of such activities must contact the Permit Authority by telephone immediately and submit a permit within 2 hours of the activity starting.

+If work commences out of hours the permit must be submitted by 10:00am the next working day.

+Immediate activities will be subject to relevant conditions

 Remedial works for dangerous defects may be classed as emergency works.